file-format/Docs/en/database/sqlite.md

  * A payload overflow page
  * A pointer map page

-In common use, SQLite databases tend to range in size from a few kilobytes to a few gigabytes, though terabyte-size SQLite databases are known to exist in production.
+The size of SQLite database files can range from few kilobytes to few gigabytes.

 ### SQLite Header